LakeMLB: Data Lake Machine Learning Benchmark

-As outlined in Section~\ref{subsec:pot_solutions}, in addition to the single-table setting (which trains and evaluates solely on the target table), we consider three representative multi-table strategies that leverage auxiliary tables.
-These are summarized below; further details are provided in Appendix~\ref{app:aux_strategies}.

-\begin{itemize} \item \textbf{Pre-training-based Strategy (PT).} Models are pre-trained on auxiliary tables to learn general-purpose representations or parameter initializations, followed by fine-tuning on the target table.
+As outlined in Section~\ref{sec:chall_sol}, in addition to the single-table setting (which trains and evaluates solely on the target table), we consider three representative multi-table strategies that leverage auxiliary tables.
+These are summarized below; further details are provided in Appendix~\ref{app:aux_strategies}. \begin{itemize} \item \textbf{Pre-training-based Strategy (PT).} Models are pre-trained on auxiliary tables to learn general-purpose representations or parameter initializations, followed by fine-tuning on the target table.
 This strategy is applicable primarily to models supporting transfer learning.

 \item \textbf{Data Augmentation-based Strategy (DA).} Auxiliary samples are incorporated either via identical or semantically similar labels, or through pseudo-label generation.
 This approach enriches the training set at the data level.